andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 Our primary key will only have the cert flag, and we will have one subkey for each other flag.

+You can of course decide you want to do this differently, like having just one primary key with all the flags and no subkeys to have a simpler process.

 ### Using a config file

 I recommend to use the method below, but for completeness, here is an alternative: